Home | Bibliography | Site Search | Site Map

 Socrates and Kant

-Historically there are two answers: one answer talks about "values", casting the question in the light Wittgenstein saw it in when he spoke of "absolute value", which, like Kant's ethics of the categorical conscience, is non-rational.
-But the answer looks very different when cast in the Socratic light, where the thoroughgoing use of reason responds to the Delphic precept "Know thyself" by discovering what the specific excellence proper and unique to man is, because life in accord with that excellence is the good for man.
-(Cf. Socrates versus Hume.)
+Historically there are two answers: one answer talks of "values", casting the question in the light Wittgenstein saw it in when he spoke of "absolute value", which, like Kant's ethics of the categorical conscience, is non-rational.
+But the answer looks very different when cast in the Socratic light, where the thoroughgoing use of reason responds to the Delphic precept "Know thyself" by discovering what the specific excellence proper and unique to man is, because life in accord with that specific excellence is the good for man.
+That is a question of fact.

 Ethics, Authority and Psychology

-Likewise speculation about the instinctive or psychological causes of man's moral awareness (his "knowing good and evil") -- whether preserving the individual (selfishness) or the species (altruism), like-mindedness (sympathy), compassion (pity, fellow-feeling), fear, good reputation, likes and dislikes, pleasure and pain, &c. -- is not ethics.
+Likewise speculation about the instinctive or psychological causes of man's moral awareness (his "knowing good and evil") -- whether preserving the individual (selfishness) or the species (altruism), like-mindedness (sympathy), compassion (pity, fellow-feeling), fear, good reputation, likes and dislikes, pleasure and pain, &c. -- is not ethics as conceived by Socrates.

 F. Am I awake or am I dreaming?